 4.)
 These frogs have a waxy substance that they excrete which is spread all over their body and acts as a sun block!
 This allows them to get sun exposure and not dry out.

 5.)
-The species is listed as “Least Concern” on the IUCN Red List, which is a record of how endangered a species is.
+The species is listed as “Least Concern” by the IUCN, which is a record of how endangered a species is.

 But wait, there’s more on the waxy monkey frog!